-- Use the Co-PD Biographical Sketch section ONLY if a Co-PD has been identified. - The evaluation professional must provide a biographical sketch in the Evaluation Professional Biographical Sketch section. - Up to 3 additional biographical sketches for key personnel may be provided in the Key Personnel Biographical sketch section.
+- Use the Co-PD Biographical Sketch section ONLY if a Co-PD has been identified. - The evaluation professional must provide a biographical sketch in the Evaluation Professional Biographical Sketch section. - Up to 3 additional biographical sketches for key personnel may be provided in the Key Personnel Biographical Sketches section.

-Each biographical sketch must not exceed 2 pages and should use either the "Prevention Programs: Biographical Sketch" template provided on the CARS (https://CPRITGrants.org) or the NIH Biographical Sketch format.
-Only biographical sketches will be accepted; do not submit resumes and/or CVs.
+Each biographical sketch must not exceed 5 pages and should use either the "Prevention Programs: Biographical Sketch" template provided on the CARS (https://CPRITGrants.org) or the NIH Biographical Sketch format.
 If a position is not yet filled, please upload a job description.

-4.4.16 Collaborating Organizations
+4.4.16 Personnel and Collaborating Organizations

-List all key participating organizations that will partner with the applicant organization to provide 1 or more components essential to the success of the program (eg, evaluation, clinical services, recruitment to screening).
-Please be sure to also include anyone listed as key personnel and/or listed under the Current & Pending Support section.
+List ALL personnel working on the proposed project, paid or unpaid, as well as partners, collaborators, and anyone listed under the Current & Pending Support section.
+Include all key participating organizations that will partner with the applicant organization to provide 1 or more components essential to the success of the program (eg, evaluation, preventive practices/services, recruitment to screening).